About Satish K. Tripathi

 Education and Service

 The first international-born president in UB’s history, Tripathi graduated at the top of his class from Banaras Hindu University (BHU) in India and holds a doctorate in computer science from the University of Toronto, as well as three master’s degrees—one in computer science from the University of Toronto and two in statistics from the University of Alberta and BHU.
-A fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Association for the Advancement of Science (AAAS), he was awarded honorary doctorates from the Indian Institute of Information Technology, Allahabad, and Brock University in Canada.
+In 2024, Tripathi was elected to the American Academy of Arts and Sciences.
+A fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Association for the Advancement of Science (AAAS), he was awarded honorary doctorates from Maharaja Surajmal Brij University in India, the Indian Institute of Information Technology, Allahabad, and Brock University in Canada.

-Tripathi is co-chair of the Association of American Universities (AAU) Task Force on Expanding U.S.-India University Partnerships, chair of the Internet2 board of trustees and serves on the College Football Playoff Board of Managers.
-Previously, he was chair of the Mid-American Conference Council of Presidents and on the boards of NCAA Division I, NCAA Board of Governors, the AAU, the Association of Public and Land-Grant Universities and the Council for Higher Education Accreditation.
+Tripathi is co-chair of the Association of American Universities (AAU) Task Force on Expanding U.S.-India University Partnerships, board member of the University Innovation Alliance, steering committee member of the SUNY Asian American, Native Hawaiian, Pacific Islander (AANHPI) Leadership Institute and serves on the College Football Playoff Board of Managers.
+Previously, he was chair of the Mid-American Conference Council of Presidents and Internet 2.
+He also served on the boards of the AAU, the NCAA Division I, the NCAA Board of Governors, the Association of Public and Land-Grant Universities and the Council for Higher Education Accreditation.
 A past member of the Reimagine NY Commission, he was the inaugural co-chair of the Western New York Regional Economic Development Council.

 Dr. Tripathi's impressive body of work as a scholar and academic leader and his compelling vision for UB's future made him the UB Council's unanimous recommendation to lead our university."